This is a short story told from the car’s perspective. It is the narrator.

 He was European and had Christine under her spell.
 The first man ever to convince her to ride shotgun instead of driving, which left me speechless.
 The man drove a Fiat for crying out loud!
 I’m no Ferrari but I’ll be junked if I was going to lose out to tiny Fiat 500.
 I got so angry that I developed a misfire and had to be serviced.
 By her 22nd birthday she announced to the family that she was getting married and moving to Spain with him.
 “What about me…?”
 I thought.

 This new owner was also a doctor.
-An older man judging by the salt and pepper hair and soft but wrinkled hands.
+A middle-aged man judging by the salt and pepper hair on his beard and soft but wrinkled hands.
 He loved admiring me more than anything but wasn’t the strongest driver in the world.
 He had trouble learning my handicap and I had to strain my tires just to keep us out of death’s grip.
 I was with him for a few months until we were almost killed.

 We were speeding on a downhill section of a curvy country road and I saw a tight right turn coming up fast.
 I could feel the adrenaline circulating in his hands and feet, but he wasn’t slowing down.
 “Brake…brake…brake you fool!”
 I exclaimed to myself as we rocketed towards the corner.
 He turned in and my rear end completely washed out and slid to the left.
 He tried to counter steer but in a panic he over corrected.
 Before I knew it my rear axle had snapped back to the right with such force that I spun around and was now running backwards off the road!

 Digging my rear tires into the soft dirt was the only thing that saved us from bear hugging a tree just 5 feet from us.
 I stalled out to make sure he couldn’t do any more damage, but I felt his death grip on my steering wheel.
 He never drove me again after that and I was soon sold again to another middle aged man.